Tiramisu Oatmeal

 I used this healthier chocolate spread recipe, but you can use store-bought as well.

 Yes, you can use steel-cut oats or instant oats in this Tiramisu Oatmeal as well.
-Adjust the cooking time according to the type of oats you use; steel-cut oats will take longer to cook, while instant oats will cook more quickly.
+However, you will need to adjust the cooking time according to the type of oats you use.
+Steel-cut oats will take longer to cook, while instant oats will cook more quickly.

 You can use cream cheese as a substitute for mascarpone.
 Just make sure to soften it and mix it well with the yogurt.